EternalAbby/Dependency-Injection-Extravagant.luau/Direct/README.md

 Thank you for using Direct module!

-This was originally made as a coding practice for string parsing, and data structure.
+This was originally made as a coding practice for string parsing, data structures, and algorithms.

 ~ Direct module made by Abby (@EternalAbby)